 Killing Bacteria using the sun is an age-old trick.
 If you have something that has gotten wet and smells like mildew or mold, wash it thoroughly and then set it outside in the sunlight for several hours.

 Fueling a Car with the power of the sun is something that could significantly reduce our dependence on fossil fuels.
 We already have hybrid cars available that are able to run on electricity.
-According to Futurism, a vehicle that runs on solar power is seen here:
+A vehicle that runs on solar power ca be seen here.

 Lightyear One and its team of innovators were recently awarded a Climate Change Innovator Award.
 The first group of cars are due out in 2019.